Preparing for wildfire smoke

 While we can’t predict what the smoke impacts will be each summer, we can be prepared.
-It starts with understanding who is at greatest risk and what can be done to reduce exposure no matter your risk level.
-This is as important as ever during the COVID-19 pandemic.
+This starts with understanding why smoke is so harmful and what you can do to reduce your exposure to smoke.

 What is in smoke and who is most at risk from breathing wildfire smoke?

 Inhaling smoke is not good for anyone, even healthy people.
 According to health experts from the Washington State Department of Health (DOH) people most likely to have health problems from breathing smoke are listed below.
 These vulnerable individuals need to follow their breathing management plans, keep medications on hand and contact their health provider if necessary.

-- According to the DOH, people sensitive to smoke are also most at risk for COVID-19.
-Persons with, or recovering from, COVID-19 may be more at risk for negative health effects from wildfire smoke exposure because of compromised lung and heart function.
+- According to the DOH, persons with, or recovering from, COVID-19 may be more at risk for negative health effects from wildfire smoke exposure because of compromised lung and heart function.

 - People with lung diseases such as asthma or chronic obstructive pulmonary disease (COPD), including bronchitis and emphysema.